 Imagine a scenario where everyone is buzzing about your product, and you didn’t have to break the bank to get them to do it.
-They’re snapping selfies with it, hashtagging their picture-perfect life into oblivion while using it.
-You’re getting all of the love without the P&L heartache.
+They’re snapping selfies with it, hashtagging their picture-perfect life into oblivion while using it, and telling their friends, “Have you heard of X?
+Because you have to buy X.” They’re so loud and passionate, the room shakes.
+And there you are, getting all of the love without the P&L heartache.

-According to a seminal McKinsey study, word-of-mouth influences 50% of purchase decisions throughout the customers’ journey, generates more than 2X the sales of paid media and is the most disruptive to consumer decisions.
-Your prospect could be doing all the research on the level of forensics about a particular product, but if a trusted peer interrupts with a story about how your product did nothing more than take up shelf space, believe that your prospect will move on to the next.
+You could be doing all the research on the level of forensics about a particular product, but if a trusted peer interrupts with a story about how your product did nothing more than take up space, believe that they’ll move on to the next.

 You achieve word-of-mouth in four steps:

-- Arm your customer with the tools for chatter.
+- Arm your customers with the tools for UGC and offline chatter.

 But how do you get them talking?
-Here are four ways to make conversations about your brand contagious:
+Here are five tried and proven tactics to make conversations about your brand contagious:

 People immediately talk about the moments of surprise and delight, the times when a brand went above and beyond to make their experience memorable.
-From search to post-purchase communication, make sure your customer experience is seamless and delivered with the highest care.
+At every brand interaction from discovery and research to purchase and between point-of-purchase, make sure your customer experience is simple, convenient, and delivered with the highest care.

 You’ve seen the rage blackout tweets and 2-star reviews were customers take a brand to task on their lack of customer service more than a faulty product.
 People want to feel special and heard.
-For example, Loews Hotels’ “Travel for Real” campaign traded actors as smiling hotel guests in favor of real customers.
-The combined elements of un-staged photography and social proof made Loews’ UGC campaign compelling.
-Prospective guests gain real insight into the hotel without the professional airbrush.
+For example, The Sol Wave House in Spain consistently engages with guests on Twitter before and during their stay — giving them immediate customer service and even allowing them to order drinks poolside with the #poolbarorder hashtag.

-You don’t get what you don’t ask for, right?
+Ask for what you want because your customers aren’t psychic.
 Invite your brand fans to share their product and brand experiences.
 What features did they love?
 What problems did it solve?
 How did they feel after using your product?
 What memories were forged as a result?
 You can ask them via your website, social media posts, newsletters, targeted post-purchase remarketing campaigns, brochures, and collateral.

-Share branded or community hashtags and your social media handles easily and often, so customers know how to call you out in their posts.
+Make individual products shareable (via email and social media) on your website so customers can easily share your products with their peers.
+Share website URLs, contact information, branded hashtags, and your social media handles easily and often, so customers know how to call you out in their posts and you can track their love.

 With Instagram’s cultural dominance, brands are priming for their close-up.
 Flamingo wallpaper, neon signs, checkered floors, clean, modern lines or natural light can transform a product or in-store experience to a social media destination.
 Think about the pop-up shops and museums sprouting up in major cities of the Glossier store or Paul Smith’s pink wall in Los Angeles — they’re spaces designed for photographing.